jeffreybergier/Retro-Stream-Tutorial/README.md

       1. [Screenshot 2](Images/010-VM/16-VMSettings-Update2.png)
       1. [Screenshot 3](Images/010-VM/17-VMSettings-Update3.png)
 1. Login to Youtube and play a video - you should hear sound through your Mac's speakers - [Screenshot](Images/010-VM/20-VMSettings-YoutubeLogin.png)

+## Step 2: Install FFMPEG

+FFMPEG is probably most easily installed via HomeBrew but HomeBrew requires installing Xcode developer tools which is pretty large.
+So instead I chose to download an install package from [https://ffmpeg.martin-riedl.de](https://ffmpeg.martin-riedl.de)

+1. Download a Release Build Package under the `macOS (Apple Silicon/arm64)` section - [Screenshot](Images/020-Install/01-FF-Download.png)
+1. Run the installer package
+1. Test that FFMPEG works from Terminal: `ffmpeg -version` - [Screenshot](Images/020-Install/02-FF-Confirm.png)

+## Step 3: Install Black Hole 2CH

+Follow the instructions on the [Black Hole Github Project.](https://github.com/ExistentialAudio/BlackHole?tab=readme-ov-file#installation-instructions)
+Black Hole requires you to submit your email address to get the installer link.
+If you don't want to do that, then you can use HomeBrew to install it.

+1. [Submit your email address](https://existential.audio/blackhole/) to download BlackHole 2CH - [Screenshot](Images/020-Install/03-BH-Email.png)
+1. Check your email, open the link, and download the 2CH version. - [Screenshot](Images/020-Install/04-BH-Download.png)
+   1. Since we turned on File Sharing to your VM you can transfer the file that way
+1. Run the installer package
+1. Restart the VM
+1. Open the 'Audio MIDI Setup' application.
+This is built-in to OSX and is under the Utilities folder
+1. Change the Format to 16,000 Hz - [Screenshot](Images/020-Install/05-BH-Configure.png)
+   1. As I said, this is a workaround to an FFMPEG problem where it cannot seem to capture audio when it is set to 44,100 or 48,000.
+PowerPC Macs use 41,100 Hz and so that would be ideal for audio quality.
+I really want to know how to fix this problem, but I have not been able to find any solutions.
+1. Confirm it works by playing a Youtube video again: In the Speaker menu you can choose to play through Speakers or BlackHole 2CH - [Screenshot](Images/020-Install/06-BH-Confirm.png)
+   1. When you play through Speakers you should hear the video on the host Mac.
+   And when you change it to BlackHole you should no longer hear it.